Sierrawastaken/Kyuta-bot/README.md

         "version": "1.17.40"
     }

 Once you have created your config file you can run your bot.
 First open up a terminal (make sure you are in the right directory) and run `npm install`.
 This will install all the required packages from the `packages.json` file.
 After thats finished installing you should be all ready to run the bot - simply run `npm start` to start it up.
 You should see the terminal log `logged in as Kyuta` or whatever you named your bot.
 Thats it!
 Its all set up, simply run `k!help` or read above to use it from there.
+You should also note the current releases randomize the ending of the chatbridge name (Kyuta37; Kyuta56), if you host a server with whitelisting it may be easier to have it not randomize the ending.
+To change that navigate to the `serverConnect.js` file (`./remoteUses/serverConnect.js`) and change the random constant to a number.
+(Its random for now so that several clients can connect at once without conflicts)

 ### Made by Sierra#7079 with love :lovethat:
 Join [Auxo](https://discord.gg/zqaptYWChM) or [Stratos](https://discord.gg/fcfGwZva8d) if you need help with anything!